 These packages work together to handle webpage navigation in React applications.
 React Router is the core routing library containing the main routing logic, while React Router DOM adds specific tools for web browsers.
 Most web developers only need to install react-router-dom, as it includes react-router as a dependency and provides all the necessary browser-specific components.

-Both packages provide client-side routing for React applications. react-router provides the core routing functionality, while react-router-dom provides additional DOM-related features, such as Link and NavLink components.
+Both packages provide client-side routing for React applications. react-router provides the core routing functionality, while react-router-dom provides additional DOM-specific features such as browser history management and link handling.

-Both packages have similar performance characteristics, with efficient route matching and rendering.
+Both packages have excellent performance characteristics, with efficient route matching and rendering.

 Both packages have an active community, with frequent updates and contributions.